 What if I feel that something is wrong?

 - the string feels like it is shorter or longer than normal or you cannot feel the string at all.
 This means that the IUD may have shifted.
 It is important to check the length of string after each period

 - you experience persistent low back of abdominal pain, particularly when associated with a fever

 - you have an unusual discharge or bleeding or there is pain with intercourse

 - either you or your partner have had another sexual experience which increases your exposure to a sexually transmitted infection

-- six weeks after insertion and then every 12 months.
+- six weeks after insertion and then when your regular Pap test is due.

 Where to get more information

 Tel: (03) 8345 3037 or 1800 442 007 (rural callers)

 Tel: (03) 9257 0116.
 If you are under 25, you can also call the Action Centre (03) 9660 4700 or 1800 013 952 (rural callers)

 Information about long acting reversible contraception (LARCs) including IUDs is also available in Arabic, Chinese, Hindi and Vietnamese – see Downloads section on this page.